Kristina01111000/Drws_site/README.md

 - list of tips
 - list of videos
-- check them off when they are used so we don't have repeats
+- check them off when they are used so we don't have repeats get emails ready for a month or so at a time

 - use google analytics to see about scorecard, or just use the app?